miguelgutierrezvfx/Auto-Basic-Crowd-Setup/README.md

 # Auto Basic Crowd Setup
-Click on the tool button and set your agent's file,
+Click on the tool button and set your agent's file.
+A basic crowd setup will be created, including agent clip and agent prep already configured.